-Intangibles consist principally of service agreements and the excess of the cost of investment in subsidiaries over the underlying fair value of the net assets acquired and are being amortized using the straight-line method over 30 years.
+Intangibles consist principally of service agreements and the excess of the cost of investment in subsidiaries over the underlying fair value of the net assets acquired and are being amortized using the straight-line method over 20 years.
 NRG periodically evaluates the recovery of goodwill and other intangibles based on an analysis of estimated undiscounted future cash flows.

 Service agreement intangibles relate solely to the 1993 acquisition of the Minneapolis Energy Center.
-The 30-year amortization period is based on customer energy service agreements having a 20-year term, and that historically these customer agreements have largely been renewed for additional 20-year terms.
+The 20-year amortization period is based on the remaining term of customer energy service agreements.